amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 We [started](#the-refactoring-story-today-is-about-a-ui-editor-for-a-table-of) from lots of declarations with `any` and worked our way out to:

 * Use types to describe the concepts in the domain: This is a huge benefit when reading the code.
+* Make invalid combinations impossible: The type predicate will return only valid changes.
 * Use small functions with clear goals: Simpler to read and follow.
 * Avoid encoding logic into the changes: Each change now is separate and is only data.
 * Created helper functions to capture common functionality: Is similar to having a DSL (domain specific language)